patrickmmartin/pith-writings/dao_of_scratch/article.md

   Given each project has a thumbnail: `Good Point QQQQ: all projects have a thumbnail` it's very easy for a supervisor to see what they're up to: even in the corners.

 ## Teachable Moments 1:  "Big chunks of blocks" vs. Message Passing
-When did you, dear reader, love to learn messages passing as a style?
+When did you, dear reader, love to learn message passing as a style?
 In the Scratch environment, it seems to be a few months from a standing start.
-Very quickly, it becomes clear that giant chunks of nested blocks and variables can be replaced by sending the appropriate message.
+Very quickly, the users seem to grasp that giant chunks of nested blocks and variables can be replaced by sending the appropriate message.

 ## Teachable Moments 2: Space Invaders vs Pacman
-This seems to be one of challenges that sorts the population - the Space Invaders clones tend to be very high quality, whereas for the "deceptively simple Pacman" there tends to be a raft of issues that challenge `Good Point RRRR: some tasks lend themselves to "teachable moments"`
+This seems to be one of challenges that sorts the population.
+Caveat: in my purely personal sampling: the Space Invaders clones tend to be very high quality, whereas for the "deceptively simple” Pacman there tends to be a raft of issues that challenge the users Good Point RRRR: some tasks lend themselves to "teachable moments".
+My suspicion is that there are a couple of required complex concepts in a maze game that Scratch does not deliver in its default toolbox, or that are easily synthesised.
+This might be a fruitful  area to extend the sprite’s capabilities

+*	confession time: for the second time (approx 30+ years after the first attempt) I am re-implementing Pacman	and I'm finding that talking about the incomplete (broken?) versions I "Saved As" on the way can be used for Good Point RRRR: some tasks lend themselves to "teachable moments"
+ *	for example, I have various baby step projects that will show the stages of
+ *	move smoothly betweens points on a grid
+ *	choose from N, E, W, S to head to Pacman
+ *	now turn left instead of reversing on the next choice -> delivers the ghost patrolling in circles behaviour for free

 # Scratch has some "Magic" features which are well loved
  * `Good Point OOO: Vector -> bitmap -> Vector!`
- * Single Step (desktop version) - this highlights the _block being run_ as the program executes
- * concurrency
-  * what sequence are operations run in?
-  * also, do we care?
+ * Defining concurrent operations “just works” (Multiple “When_Flag_Clicked” can be used)

 # User Straw Poll
 So, I decided to get an assessment from the horse's mouth, as it were